 Mark joined The Glennie School Council in November 2015.

 He and his wife Liz have three children.
 Both of their daughters are Glennie Old Girls.
 Mark attended The Southport School as a boarder for his secondary education.

 After 13 years in the cotton industry, Mark and his family relocated to Toowoomba from the Goondiwindi district in 2003 to open an appliance retail franchise, Mr Rental and have been awarded Best Australian Store in the Mr Rental franchise network on four occasions.

 In 1995 Mark was awarded a Churchill Fellowship to study rotation crops for cotton in the US and was also a Shire Councillor of the Waggamba Shire Council from 1996 to 1998.
 He is a member and Past President of the Rotary Club of Toowoomba and has been awarded for his service to the community and Rotary as a Paul Harris Fellow.

-Since 2010, Mark continues to be a Director of The Glennie School Foundation Limited and, with Liz, is recognised at the level of Benefactor.
+Mark was a Director of The Glennie School Foundation Limited for 10 years and, with Liz, is recognised at the level of Benefactor.